samcodez1073/Hand-Written-Digit-Classifier-Using-Pytorch-CNN-/README.md

 pip install torch torchvision matplotlib

-Usage
+Usage:

-Train the Model
+Train the Model:-

 Run the following command to train the model:

 python train.py

-Test the Model
+Test the Model:-

 Once training is complete, you can evaluate the model:

 python test.py

-Predict on a Sample Image
+Predict on a Sample Image:-

 To test the model on a random MNIST image, run:

 python predict.py

-Model Architecture
+Model Architecture:

 The CNN model consists of the following layers: